-Such electrodynamic loads as occur in busbars and uninsulated conductors due to short circuit shall be as specified in the relevant national standards.
+Such electrodynamic loads as occur in busbars and uninsulated conductors due to short circuit may be as specified in the relevant national and international standards.

-- 4.6.2.5 Insulators and other parts designed to support busbars and uninsulated conductors shall be capable of sustaining the loads due to short circuits. - 4.6.2.6 The natural frequency of copper tier busbars shall be outside the ranges of 40 60 Hz and 90 110 Hz for rated frequency of 50 Hz, 50 70 Hz and 110 to 130 Hz for rated frequency of 60 Hz. - 4.6.2.7 Busbars and uninsulated conductors of different polarity or of different phases shall be marked with distinguishing colours in accordance with IEC 60445:2017 or national standards. - 4.6.2.8 Busbars shall be connected so as to prevent corrosion in way of connections. - 4.6.3 Calculation of short-circuit currents and selection of electrical switch apparatus. - 4.6.3.1 Short-circuit current shall be calculated on the basis of the standards or calculation methods approved by the Register. - 4.6.3.2 In calculations of the maximum and minimum short-circuit currents a source of short-circuit current shall contain all generators including synchronous condensers, which may be connected in parallel, and all electric motors running simultaneously and able to produce current contribution to the short-circuit point1.
+- 4.6.2.5 Insulators and other parts designed to support busbars and uninsulated conductors shall be capable of sustaining the loads due to short circuits. - 4.6.2.6 The natural frequency of copper tier busbars shall be outside the ranges of 40 60 Hz and 90 110 Hz for rated frequency of 50 Hz, 50 70 Hz and 110 to 130 Hz for rated frequency of 60 Hz. - 4.6.2.7 Busbars and uninsulated conductors of different polarity or of different phases shall be marked with distinguishing colours in accordance with IEC 60445:2017 or national standards. - 4.6.2.8 Busbars shall be connected so as to prevent corrosion in way of connections. - 4.6.2.9 Connection between switchboard busbars, arranged with a cable or flexible busbar conduit, shall be protected against a short circuit.
+Protection may be omitted if the length of such connection does not exceed 3 m and it is arranged with a cable or flexible busbar with double insulation of conductors. - 4.6.3 Calculation of short-circuit currents and selection of electrical switch apparatus. - 4.6.3.1 Short-circuit current shall be calculated on the basis of the standards or calculation methods approved by the Register. - 4.6.3.2 In calculations of the maximum and minimum short-circuit currents a source of short-circuit current shall contain all generators including synchronous condensers, which may be connected in parallel, and all electric motors running simultaneously and able to produce current contribution to the short-circuit point1.
 Calculation is carried out at three-phase "metal" short-circuit.